 - Abductor hallucis strain – on the inside area of the foot arch.

 A muscle strain is a tear of a muscle, not to be confused with a sprain, which is injury to a ligament (joins bone to bone).

 Skeletal muscle is made up of bundles of muscle fibres, which are surrounded by connective tissue, known as fascia.
-Muscle fibres are made up of bundles of myofibryls which in turn are constructed of actin and myosin filaments.
-A muscle strain is a tear to any of the structures within the muscle, including tendon and blood vessels.
+Muscle fibres are made up of bundles of myofibrils which in turn are constructed of actin and myosin filaments.
+A muscle strain is a tear to any of the structures within the muscle, including tendons and blood vessels.

 Read more on skeletal muscle structure.